How to Lose Back Fat

 Cutting on Those Extra Pounds

 Losing extra pounds can be hard but if you have a plan you can do it.
 With many of my clients I recommend that they start with focusing on a clean diet for the first month.
 This means that you’ll need to get at least 80% of your food from clean whole food sources and the other 20% can be more flexible.
 The reason why I do this is that maintaining a perfectly clean diet is not reasonable for most people.
 Once people achieve a mostly clean diet I move them on to measuring their calories.
 This can be done using a simple food scale and an app like my fitness pal.
 This will ensure that you’re in proper energy balance and that is the best way to attack that difficult back fat.
+If you have a goal of losing belly and back fat it’s important to do exercises for belly and back fat.
+Reducing body fat is hard but if you get your diet right it will happen.

 Stick to your goals